Safecast/Pocketcast-iOS/README.md

 Goal: Functional proof-of-concept.
 Store information to log file and post to Safecast API.

+Status: 0%.
+Marc has indicated he will be working on this component.

 - A bGeigie-format log file should be synthesized to contain the measurements for a session
 - The bGeigie serial number should come from the unit.
 Exact details / format for this are unknown.
 - Uploads of log files (once closed) should be demonstrated, using a RESTful HTTP POST to the Safecast API